mariam606/crazy_alarm_system/README.md

 - Movement: this is the part of the project responsible for moving the car in a certain path with certain delays
 - Integration: this is the integration of keypad, LCD and car movement together.
 - Buzzer: this is simply related to enabling the buzzer
-- FreeRTOS: this is where we have used freeRTOS insted of polling
+- FreeRTOS: this is where we have used freeRTOS instead of polling